Kochen-Specker Contextuality

-In summary, we may say that in {\bf OP} observables are given by experimental measurement procedures, which are repeated in an identical way in each context, and context are defined by sequential measurements of outcome-repeatable observables.
-The different steps in the realization of a contextuality test can be listed as \begin{itemize} \item[S.1] Define experimental measurement procedures and associate to each one a classical random variable with same values as possible outcomes. \item[S.2] Identify contexts in terms of outcome-repeatable and statistical-nondisturbing measurements. \item[S.3] Perform measurements in different sequences, according to the defined contexts.
-For each measurement the same procedure is repeated in different contexts. \item[S.4] Compare the observed statistics for contexts (sequences) with the one predicted by the NCHV for the corresponding classical variables. \end{itemize} This is the perspective explicitly adopted in, e.g., \citet{Kirchmair:2009NAT,Guhne:2010PRA, Larsson:2011AQT}, to mention a few.
-We remark that the above steps are defined for ideal measurements.
+In summary, in OP, combined with the sequential realization of joint measurements, observables are given by experimental measurement procedures, contexts are defined by sequential measurements of outcome-repeatable observables, and each single-measurement procedure is repeated in an identical way in each sequence of measurements.
+The different steps in the realization of a contextuality test can be listed as follows \begin{itemize} \item[S.1] Define experimental measurement procedures and associate with each one a classical random variable with the same values as the possible outcomes. \item[S.2] Identify contexts in terms of outcome-repeatable and statistical-nondisturbing measurements. \item[S.3] Perform measurements in different sequences, according to the defined contexts.
+For each measurement the same procedure is repeated in different contexts. \item[S.4] Compare the observed statistics for contexts (sequences) with the one predicted using the NCHV for the corresponding classical variables. \end{itemize} This is the perspective explicitly adopted by \citet{Kirchmair:2009NAT,Guhne:2010PRA} and \citet{Larsson:2011AQT} among others.
+These steps are defined for ideal measurements.
 In actual experiments, the outcome repeatability property is never exactly satisfied due to unavoidable errors and imprecision in the experimental implementations.
 Nevertheless, having this theoretical framework in mind, one can devise practical methods to deal with experimental imperfections.
-In real experiments, then, we need an additional step \begin{itemize} \item[S.5] Perform additional experimental runs to quantify deviations from ideal (outcome-repeatable and nondisturbing) measurements and compare with the classical models accordingly. \end{itemize} See Fig.~\ref{fig:scen} for some examples of the different measurement procedures.
-The problem of quantifying deviations from ideal measurements and the comparison with the classical models is extensively discussed in Sec.~\ref{ssec:exper_imp}.
+In real experiments, then, we need an additional step \begin{itemize} \item[S.5] Perform additional experimental runs to quantify deviations from ideal (outcome-repeatable and nondisturbing) measurements and compare them to the classical models accordingly. \end{itemize} See Fig.~\ref{fig:scen} for some examples of the different measurement procedures.
+The problem of quantifying deviations from ideal measurements and the comparison to the classical models is discussed in Sec.~\ref{ssec:exper_imp}.